PLATINUM2023

 Four powerful questions that require reflection about what really matters - results.

-Just as communities depend on their roads, bridges and public utilities, EDF depends on its infrastructure of information technology, facilities, financial and legal expertise and—most of all—people to maximize our donor resources and achieve our environmental goals.
+Just as communities depend on their roads, bridges and public utilities, EDF depends on its infrastructure of information technology, facilities, financial and legal expertise, and — most of all — people to maximize our donor resources and achieve our environmental goals.

-Today's difficult environmental challenges—and the increasingly global program goals of this ambitious new strategic plan—underscore the need to strengthen EDF to perform on a new scale that reaches around the world.
+Today's difficult environmental challenges — and the increasingly global program goals of this ambitious new strategic plan — underscore the need to strengthen EDF to perform on a new scale that reaches around the world.

 Diversity: EDF envisions a world in which people from all backgrounds and experiences feel connected to the environmental challenges we face and are engaged in creating durable, equitable solutions.
-We will realize this vision by continually increasing the diversity of our staff; growing our cultural competency; and partnering with diverse communities on environmental
+We will realize this vision by continually increasing the diversity of our staff, growing our cultural competency and partnering with diverse communities on environmental justice activities.
+We are among the first green groups to create a senior position on diversity: 63% of our workforce are women, 26% self-identify as people of color, and 25% of senior leadership self-identify as people of color.

-Legal and corporate services: As EDF's global presence expands, we will ensure that our infrastructure is working as effectively and efficiently as possible; that we are adhering to local and national laws in diverse geographies; and that we have proactive plans to keep staff and their assets safe and protected everywhere they work or travel.
-Information technology and facilities Powering a complex global organization requires top-notch systems, including a best-in-class information technology infrastructure that integrates data and users across the globe, while safeguarding their privacy and security.
-When it comes to facilities, our goal is to find the most innovative and cost-effective solutions while alsoreducing our environmental footprint, as in a recent reconfiguration of our New York headquarters that accommodates 20% more staff comfortably in the same space, with a more efficient design for lighting and heating to save energy and costs.
+Information technology and facilities: Powering a complex global organization requires top-notch systems, including a best-in-class information technology infrastructure that integrates data and users across the globe while safeguarding their privacy and security.
+When it comes to facilities, our goal is to find the most innovative and cost-effective solutions while also reducing our environmental footprint, as in a recent reconfiguration of our New York headquarters that accommodates 20% more staff comfortably in the same space, with more efficient design for lighting and heating to save energy and costs.

 Finance: Our finance team acts as a trusted adviser and business partner to organizational leaders, identifying opportunities for better allocating scarce resources, improving processes and reducing business risk.
 We are also examining all of our expenditures to ensure that we are maximizing cost savings and leveraging EDF's buying power.